This burgeoning community helps people build stunning data visualizations

 For an ideal example of how Observable works, just look back to the fall of 2019, when impeachment inquiries against President Trump were getting underway.

-At the time, a tweet by Lara Trump had gone viral, showing a mostly-red electoral map supporting the President.
+At the time, a tweet by Lara Trump had gone viral, showing a mostly red electoral map supporting the President.
 That’s when Karim Douïeb, a Brussels-based designer, decided to respond with a corrective.
 He logged into Observable, and within about two hours had created a much more honest map, with red and blue population bubbles hovering over each U.S. county.

 That map, which helped illustrate the point that land doesn’t vote, soon went viral.
 (My colleague Mark Wilson covered Douïeb’s map and the greater the election map debate a couple weeks ago, when it started getting renewed attention during the U.S. Presidential election.)